xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Export scenarios/export-test-project-to-ks.md

 description:
 ---

-From version 5.6.0 onwards, Katalon Recorder (KR) users can export multiple tests to other frameworks in one file.
+From version 5.6.0 onwards, Katalon Recorder (KR) users can export multiple tests into a single file.
+This file is compatible with many other frameworks, such as Katalon Studio, Java Maven or Python.

-You can also export KR tests into Java Maven and Python projects.

 This feature is especially useful to users outgrowing the capabilities of KR.
 As your work requirements and projects complexity increase, you can move your test artifacts and projects to other frameworks.
 This allows you to benefit from further advanced testing without losing your work.